 Drug use or other substance abuse

 HIV and other serious illnesses

-Results that show any of the above may result in higher premiums or, in severe cases, a declined application.
-But if you purposely conceal information that’s revealed after the medical exam, your application could be denied or your coverage could be canceled.
+Results that show any of the above may lead to higher premiums or, in severe cases, a declined application.
+If you purposely conceal information that’s revealed after the medical exam, your application could be denied or your coverage could be canceled.
 The life insurance company may also note on your Medical Information Bureau (MIB) report that you were dishonest, causing other companies to deny you coverage in the future.

 Fast beforehand.
-You may be asked to fast up to 12 hours prior to testing so that your blood sugar and cholesterol levels are as accurate as possible.
+You may be asked to fast up to 12 hours before testing so that your blood sugar and cholesterol levels are as accurate as possible.